Scowen/osrs-market/README.md

 # Ascot Racing
 This project's purpose is to help with a friends party where bets are taken on the horses at the Ascot races on Saturday 21st June 2014.

+This project is mainly written in PHP using the Yii Framework.
+It also utilizes Twitters Bootstrap for the frontend.

 ## Database Merge & Migration